ribru17/118cs-notes/README.md

 - Flow controlled
   - Sender will not overwhelm the receiver
 - Congestion controlled
-  - Sender will not overwhelm the internet
+  - Sender will not overwhelm the Internet
 - Four essential features:
   - Reliable data transfer
   - Connection setup and close-down